UnitTestBot/jacodb/design.md

 Bytecode has two representations in filesystem (classes) and in runtime (types).

 **classes** - represents data from `.class` files as it is.
-Each class file get parsed with ASM library and represented as **types** - represent types of structures in runtime which can be nullable, get parameterized etc.
+Each class file get parsed with ASM library and represented as **types** - represent types which can be nullable, get parameterized etc.

 Both of levels connected to `JcClasspath` to avoid jar-hell.
 If **classes** retrieved from pure bytecode you can't modify them or construct something. **types** work in a different way.
 They may be constructed manually based on generics parameterization.